Healthy Life Trainer

 Can I add sugar to these date bites?

 Sugar may not be required for this recipe as the dates are a natural sweetener to this snack.
-Feel free to add maple syrup or honey if required for a healthier option.
+Feel free to add maple syrup or honey if you like.

 What do I do if my date energy balls are not holding together?